 The EPA has advised that the proposed amendment does not require formal assessment under Part IV of the Environmental Protection Act 1986.
+However, it has provided advice on the key environmental factors for the amendment.
 A copy of the notice from the EPA is included at appendix A.